Solomon Islands country brief

 Australia maintains close business relations with Solomon Islands.
 Shipping and air services directly connect Solomon Islands with Australia and one Australian commercial bank (ANZ) operates in Solomon Islands.
 A number of Australian legal and accounting firms are represented directly or in association with local firms.

 Australia and Solomon Islands signed a memorandum of understanding for Solomon Islands' participation in the Pacific Seasonal Worker Pilot Scheme in December 2011.
 The Pilot was replaced by the permanent Seasonal Worker Programme in July 2012.
 Under the Programme, seasonal horticultural workers from Pacific countries are recruited by horticultural enterprises in Australia to meet their seasonal harvest needs.
+The Pacific Labour Scheme officially commenced on 1 July 2018 and enables citizens of select Pacific island countries including Solomon Islands to take up low and semi-skilled work in rural and regional Australia for up to three years.

 Direct Aid Program (DAP)